KellanClark/ecnavdA-yoBemaG/README.md

 Run the executable named `ecnavda-yobemag`.
 If the first argument is not valid, it is treated as the ROM path.

+Files can also be selected from the "File" menu in the GUI.

 Arguments:
 * `--rom <file>`
 * `--bios <file>` Give path to the BIOS.
 If invalid or not specified, the emulator will default to an HLE implementation.